jerm117/jerm117/README.md

 - 👀 I’m interested in ... vidya gamez, space, and spooky stuff.
 - 🌱 I’m currently learning ... python.
 - 💞️ I’m looking to collaborate on ... anything i guess.
-- 📫 How to reach me ... by carrier pigeon only.
+- 📫 How to reach me ... by carrier pigeon or a can & string.

 <!---
 jerm117/jerm117 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.